-- Following our shared values in and out of school e.g. within the community. - Reporting any unacceptable behaviour to a member of the team.
+- Their own behaviour both inside school and out in the wider community. - Reporting any unacceptable behaviour to a member of staff.

 Parents will be responsible for:

 - Supporting their child in adhering to the school rules and reinforcing this at home. - Informing the school of any changes in circumstances which may affect their child's behaviour.